CivicKnowledge/address_parser/README.rst

 Then, you can access properties on the object.
 The top level properties are:

 - number: The house number
--- number.number.
-The number as an integer, or -1 if there is no house number -- number.tnumber: The number as text
+    - number.number.
+The number as an integer, or -1 if there is no house number
+    - number.tnumber: The number as text
+    - number.end_number: The final number in a number rage
+    - number.fraction: The fractional part of the house number
+    - number.suite: A suite or unit number.

+- road: The street
+    - road.name: The bare street name
+    - road.direction.
+A cardinal direction, N, S, E, W, NE, NW, etc.
+    - road.suffix.
+The road type, sich as St, Ave, Pl.

+- Locality: City, state, zip
+    - locality.city
+    - locality.state
+    - locality.zip

+- text: Holds the whole address as text.

+You can also everything as dicts.
+From the top level, ``adr.dict`` will return all parsed components as a dict, and each of the top level bunches can also be acess as dicts, such as ``adr.road.dict``